yelghali/Enterprise-Scale-for-AKS/Scenarios/backup_restore/velero_terraform_sample/README.md

 - It supports Azure Disk `disk.csi.azure.com` and Azure File `file.csi.azure.com`

 https://velero.io/docs/v1.7/restic/
-- A plugin for backup using filesystem copy
+- A plugin for backup using filesystem copy (and does not rely on snapshots)
 - It supports Azure Disk and Azure File, with both Kubernetes and CSI drivers.

 ## Compatibility